photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### System Requirements ###

 - Your device should have at least 4 GB of memory.
-Running PhotoPrism on a server with [less than 4 GB of swap](troubleshooting.md#adding-swap), or setting a Docker memory / swap limit, can cause unexpected restarts ("crashes"), especially when it temporarily needs more memory to process large files.
+Running PhotoPrism on a server with [less than 4 GB of swap space](troubleshooting.md#adding-swap) or setting a memory/swap limit can cause unexpected restarts ("crashes"), especially when the indexer temporarily needs more memory to process large files.
 - It's important to [boot](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) your
-  Raspberry Pi 3 / 4 with the parameter `arm_64bit=1` in `config.txt` to use our ARM64 image.
+  Raspberry Pi 3/4 with the parameter `arm_64bit=1` in `config.txt` to use our ARM64 image.
   Alternatively, you may run it on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).
   It's a 64bit Ubuntu Server with Docker pre-installed.
 - If you see Docker errors related to "cgroups", it may help to add the following to `/boot/firmware/cmdline.txt`: